 Our aim is to bring all stakeholders together – academia, business, authorities and employees – to share concerns, discuss and prioritize the key needs of the Barcarena area.
 We believe this has the potential to reduce conflict levels and strengthen the ability of local communities to drive social change and development.

 - Anne Lene Midseim, Executive Vice President for Corporate Social Responsibility in Hydro

 Working toward sustainable and positive change in Barcarena

 SBI is a platform for sustainable development funded by but independent from Hydro.
-SBI will be developed over time with the objective of becoming a permanent structure with a separate legal entity, its own organization and staff.
-The role of SBI is to bring all stakeholder together to
+SBI is a forum of individuals and institutions with technical and administrative support provided by an executive secretariat.
+The role of SBI is to bring all stakeholder together to:

 - Discuss, prioritize and decide on critical issues in Barcarena